Create a basic MySQL table

 Creating a table involves describing the columns and their attributes, whether they contain text, numbers, dates, and so on.
-In this recipe, we will create a table to hold contact information with four columns: contact_id, name, email, and birthdate.
+In this tech-recipe, we will create a table to hold contact information with four columns: contact_id, name, email, and birthdate.

 The contact’s birthdate will be stored as a DATE datatype.